datajerk/gamenotes/pokeemerald/README.md

 #### Moon Stones

-This [link](https://gaming.stackexchange.com/questions/331102/how-many-pokemon-can-be-obtained-only-in-emerald) there's only one, and I found it, so gave myself another for:
+This [link](https://gaming.stackexchange.com/questions/331102/how-many-pokemon-can-be-obtained-only-in-emerald) states there's only one, and I found it, so gave myself another for:

 ```
 301. H062   S ☐   Delcatty    Evolve - Only 1 Moon Stone (Delcatty or Wigglytuff) from 300.
 H061 Skitty Item MOONSTONE